 The standards in this policy build on and incorporate legislation and Government expectations in respect of children.
-This includes the Children Acts 1989 and 2004 and the Governments Every Child Matters agenda.
+This includes the Children Acts 1989 and 2004 and the Government's Every Child Matters agenda.
 In 2010 (updated 2013 and 2015) HM government issued 'Working Together to Safeguard Children'.
-The guidance is for statutory and voluntary organisations

-3 | of 29 pages - Safeguarding Adults Policy, Procedure, Guidelines.
-20-09-20 Cath Barningham and covers all the expectations of the Government in relation to safeguarding children in England.
+The guidance is for statutory and voluntary organisations and covers all the expectations of the Government in relation to safeguarding children in England.
 For information relating to child protection see 'Working Together' 2015.
-And Salford City Council children's safeguarding website - http://www.partnersinsalford.org/sscb
+And Salford City Council children's safeguarding website: Safeguarding children•Salford City Council as well as Trafford Council's safeguarding children: Safeguarding children and young people as well as Age UK Salford and Trafford's Child Protection Policy, AUKST Child Protection policy April 2025.docx